jpritikin/coach/content/docs/me/psychoactive/cannabis/_index.md

 - CBG (cannabigerol) is a great potentiator for energy blends.
 However, taken alone, I don't notice any effect from it.
 - CBC (cannabichromene) holds the heart steady in a propeller shape.
 The propeller is about two inches long and near the sternum.
 Hilariously beautiful, but not better than CBDV or CBT.[^turkey-cbc]
 - CBDV (cannabidivarin) holds the heart steady in a neutral shape while allowing a head high.
 A bit stimulating, but not incompatible with relaxation.
 Does not cause the munchies.
 - CBT (cannabicitran) holds the heart steady in a hollow shape while allowing a relaxing head high.
 Does not cause the munchies.
-Possibly more potentiating and gentler come-down than CBDV.
+Possibly more potentiating and gentler come-down than CBDV.[^turkey-cbt]
 - THCV (tetrahydrocannabivarin) simulating head high.
 Just a touch of scatterbrain.
 (Despite starting with the letter T, this is a potentiator because it doesn't do much without a euphoriant.)

 #### Head-Heart Axis